 You should seek medical attention if you have diabetes and you are having problems with your feet.

-of your foot will be used to diagnose a bunion.
-It will also show the amount of damage.
+of your foot will be used to diagnose the bunion.
+It will also show the severity and amount of damage.

 may be needed to relieve the pressure and repair the toe joint, if the other treatments fail.
 Surgical procedures include: